tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 <!-- mention inspiration by the events in Hama only days before -->

 Two days later, on the morning of Saturday, 13 August 1910, an agitated crowd of thousands of poor and destitute people---men, women, and children, old and young (this is repeated over and over again)---gathered in the Suqs in the Eastern part of Homs and then moved northwards in the direction of the Serail and the baladiyya.
 They gathered without weapons but allegedly with the intent to loot and plunder the grain stores. {--Merchants closed their shops and stores in fear.
 According to Aḥmad Kurd ʿAlī, the incident began when a certain {>> Cut the following if it was already quoted above<<} Yūsuf ʿAbyān "wanted to buy flour in the quarter called Bāb Tadmur to the east of Homs.
 But what he wanted could not be obtained because the city had been devoid of this item according to what some papers have written.
 The man took off his shoes, put both of them on a stick, and began to run and yell: 'oh poor, I am your father.
-I sacrificed my life for your sake' (*ayyuhā al-fuqarāʾ fa-ana abūkum afādī bi-ḥayātī fī sabīlikim*)."[^cf71]--}{++As mentioned above, the whole affair allegedly began when a certain Yūsuf ʿAbyān could find any flour to buy.++}
+I sacrificed my life for your sake' (*ayyuhā al-fuqarāʾ fa-ana abūkum afādī bi-ḥayātī fī sabīlikim*)."[^cf71]--}{++As mentioned above, the whole affair allegedly began when a certain Yūsuf ʿAbyān could not find any flour to buy.++}

 <!-- # Unclear sequence -->